Types of Degrees Botany/Plant Biology Majors Are Getting

 |High School Diploma - or the equivalent (for example, GED)||1.7%|

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||1.8%|

 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||2.0%|

 Online Botany/Plant Biology Programs

-In 2018-2019, 77 schools offered a botany program of some type.
+In the 2018-2019 academic year, 77 schools offered some type of botany/plant biology program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.